mcoronese/extreme-disasters/README.md

 * The code `tables.R` generates tables containing OLS and selected quantiles present in the main text and in the Supplementary Material.
 * The code `koppen_boot.R` contains bootrstrap analysis for Figure 3 and relative tables (analysis by climatic zones)

+Copyright 2019 Matteo Coronese

+These files are free software: you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+A copy of the GNU General Public License is available at http://www.gnu.org/licenses/.